 This is where Deterministic CM comes into play~\cite{li2009consensus,chin_efficient_2015,cai2018deterministic}.
 Instead of seeking consensus via randomization, deterministic methods exhaustively search the whole solution space, thereby guaranteeing global optimality.
 Several paradigms for the global search exist, such as Branch and Bound (BnB)~\cite{li2009consensus}, $A^*$ tree search~\cite{chin_efficient_2015}, and bisectioning~\cite{cai2018deterministic}, to just name a few.
 The global search provides an accurate solution and is able to handle extreme outlier ratios.
 Though computationally demanding, deterministic CM therefore remains of crucial scientific value especially as a reference implementation to test alternative (e.g. randomized) CM methods in scenarios in which no ground truth solution is available (e.g. on real, outdoor data).

-This paper addresses the computational efficiency of deterministic CM.
-We introduce Accelerated deterministic Consensus Maximization (ACM), a novel method that can be widely applied to speed up BnB-based globally optimal CM without depending much on the specific nature of a solved problem.
-This contribution is important as globally optimal, deterministic methods quickly become computationally intractable as a function of the dimensionality of the problem.
+We address the computational efficiency of deterministic CM by introducing Accelerated deterministic Consensus Maximization (ACM), a novel method that can be widely applied to speed up BnB-based globally optimal CM without depending much on the specific nature of a solved problem.
+This contribution is important as globally optimal, deterministic methods quickly become computationally intractable as the dimensionality of the problem increases.
 The detailed contributions and paper structure are as follows.